DangD96/SeleniumE2E/README.md

 # Intro
-Maven project for End to End (E2E) testing of an [E-commerce website](https://www.rahulshettyacademy.com/loginpagePractise/) using Selenium Java.
+Maven project for End to End (E2E) testing of an [e-commerce website](https://www.rahulshettyacademy.com/loginpagePractise/) using Selenium Java.

 Implements the Page Object Model (POM) design pattern for ease of maintenance and clear division of responsibilities.
 Uses PageFactory to handle element location.